Clasyc/cli-mini-ai/README.md

 ai
 ```

-This will:
-1. Prompt you to enter your query
-2. Generate an AI-powered response or command based on your input
-3. Display the response in the terminal
-4. Automatically copy the response to your clipboard for easy use

 ## Configuration

 The installation script will guide you through setting up your OpenAI API key and choosing a system prompt.
 If you need to modify these later, edit the config file at: